SanderSpies/WorldState.js/README.md

 Added features by generated wrappers:
 - Easy to use
-- JsDocs based on Closure
+- JsDocs based on Closure (implemented)

 [Ideas behind the graph](GRAPH.md)